mrocklin/blog/_posts/work/2015-03-10-Towards-OOC-Frame.md

 *  Pandas doesn't yet release the GIL, so this is all single-core.
 See post on [PyData and the GIL]({{BASE_PATH}}/work/03-10-2015/PyData-GIL/).

+*  My current solution lacks basic functionality.
+I've skipped the easy things to first ensure sure that the hard stuff is doable.

 Help!
 -----